Gone With The....

 ★★★★☆

 I absolutely loved QuickStart Guide to Vulkan Compute!
 It completely changed my perspective on Vulkan Compute.
-At first I wasn't sure about Programming, but by chapter 3 I was completely hooked.
-The way the author explains Compute Shaders is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Vulkan Compute.
+At first I wasn't sure about Parallel Computing, but by chapter 3 I was completely hooked.
+The way the author explains Software Development is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in Computers & Technology.
 What I appreciated most was how the book made Parallel Computing feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★★